mufithamajeed/FormalProofs-Coq/README.md

 3. Open the `formal_proofs.v` file in your Coq environment.
 4. Step through each proof interactively to observe how theorems are constructed and verified.

-## Visual Demonstration (Optional)

-Screenshots of the proofs at completion (showing `Qed.`) may be used for presentations or reports to visually communicate the verification process.

 ## Future Work

 Future directions could include: